This is an excerpt from my book, “King & Country: The Story That Changes Everything,” available now on Amazon.

-In the beginning, humanity was created in God’s image, as his representatives and regents on earth.
+In the beginning, humanity was created in God’s image to be his representatives and regents on earth.
 We were tasked with the “cultural mandate”– to be fruitful, multiply, fill the earth, and subdue it.
-While our original purpose has been warped and burdened by sin and the fall, it is still intact and still in force.
 Humanity’s mission to “be fruitful and multiply and fill the earth” remains the same today as on the day it was instituted.
 We’re still tasked with recreating and reestablishing the bounty and blessing of Eden in every corner of the globe.
 This human project, launched in Genesis 1, is still wired into our DNA today.

 So what does the cultural mandate look like today?
 Think about how humanity has taken the raw potential of the planet and built it into blessing: We’ve scooped up sand, refined it into silica, and shaped it into iPhones and supercomputers and solar panels.
 We’ve harnessed the power of explosive oxidation (aka, fire) and built foundries, nuclear plants, and internal combustion engines.
 We’ve explored inaccessible rainforests and returned with exotic plants that have been distilled into life-saving antibiotics and cancer treatments.
 We’ve settled every continent, planted flags on the moon, and sent probes into the farthest reaches of the solar system and beyond.
 When you step back and take in the whole scope of humanity’s achievements, it really does take your breath away.
 This is what image-bearing looks like.